Fellowship-of-the-Link/tftmap/project/Task boards/Project tasks.md

 ---

 # Project tasks
-This is the markdown view of the tasks currently underway.
+This is the markdown view of this project's tasks.
 Viewed in Obsidian, with the help of the Kanban plugin, you will see it as a kanban board.

 ## For Review / Discussion